stefaniuk/dotfiles-v1/man/commands/git.md

 ##### flow

-    git checkout -b feature master      # create new feature branch git commit -am "new feature"        # do some work and commit your changes git push origin feature             # makes it remotely available
+    git checkout -b feature master          # create new feature branch git commit -am "new feature"            # do some work and commit your changes git push --set-upstream origin feature  # makes it remotely available

     git merge master                        # periodically merge from master

     git checkout master                 # switch back to master git merge --no-ff feature           # and merge your changes